aryarocx2004/advanced-module-1/README.md

 This is a simple contract for exploration-based gaming experience in he DeFi kingdom where the user collects various keys to increase his number of tokens in his account.

+If the key found is gold, then total suply gets incremented by +2000

+If the key found is silver, then total suply gets incremented by +1500

+If the key found is bronze, then total suply gets incremented by +1000

 ## Description

 ### ERC-20 Contract